OCHA-DAP/hapi-brief/README.md

 This is entirely a browser-side application, based in [docs/](docs/) as the root.
 Each of the HTML files inside docs will redraw itself after loading the appropriate data from HAPI.

-The core script is [hapi-brief.js](docs/scripts/hapi-brief.js), which reads the GET parameters, loads the appropriate data from HAPI, then uses the [Nunjucks]() library to redraw the page using templates stored in [docs/templates/](docs/templates/).
+The core script is [hapi-brief.js](docs/scripts/hapi-brief.js), which reads the GET parameters, loads the appropriate data from HAPI, then uses the [Nunjucks](https://mozilla.github.io/nunjucks/) library to redraw the page using templates stored in [docs/templates/](docs/templates/).
 Those templates in turn include reusable template fragments from inside [docs/templates/includes/](docs/templates/includes/).
+All pages are fully bookmarkable, and links exchanged via email or social media will preserve the state.

 The templates (especially the includes) take advantage of the simple _Data Filter_ (DF) library to do dynamic context-sensitive data filtering on the fly, reducing the burden on the main script.
 For more information, see [README.DF.md](README.DF.md).